neithere/argh/docs/tutorial.rst

         parser.dispatch()

 The example above defines four commands: `shell`, `load`, `serve` and `serve-rest`.
-Note how they are assembled together in the last :func:`make_parser` call: two commands as arguments and two as a keyword argument `web`.
+Note how they are assembled together by :meth:`argh.ArghParser.add_commands`: two at root level and two within a namespace "www".
 This is the resulting command-line interface:

     * ``./prog.py shell``
     * ``./prog.py load prancing_ponies.json``